Moles- Is Cryopen Cryotherapy A Success In Treating Them

 What happens during a treatment?

 After applying pressure to the skin blemish using a little applicator, the undesirable cells are sprayed with fluid nitrogen.
 Depending on the size of the cells, it can take seconds to a minute.
 After that, the skin is given a chance to thaw and return to its initial shade.
-The procedure might need to be repeated at the same location based on its severity.

 Are there any side effects?